linn-guo/linn-guo.github.io/2025/gaussian-curvature/index.md

 This also explains why a perfectly distortion-free world map is impossible.

 The Earth's surface is curved — it has positive Gaussian curvature — while paper has zero curvature.

-And by Gauss's Remarkable Theorem, bending without stretching doesn't change curvature.
+And by Gauss's Remarkable Theorem,

+> bending without stretching doesn't change curvature.

 So when we try to project our round planet onto a flat map, something has to give — area, shape, or distance will always end up distorted.

-Not a design flaw — just mathematics doing its thing
+Not a design flaw — just mathematics doing its thing!

 ## From Pizza to the Cosmos